This article originally appeared on VICE Canada.

 What are your thoughts on this whole fantasy of an inheritance?

 Some friends have been like, “Well it's sad but at least you get the house,” and I'm like, what house?
 What are you talking about?
 My mother didn't own a house.
 In their heads, their retirement plan is basically their parents dying.
 Which is weird, but it's also like part of our culture for certain people.

 How would things be better if you had parents who helped you out financially?

 It definitely would improve my mental health, my nutrition, basic things.
 I’d be able to afford fresh fruits and vegetables or just like normal things you can do with a bare minimum of assistance.
 Even the security net of knowing I can go apply for a job that’s beyond my qualifications, and if I get it I get it, if I don't I don't, but knowing that no matter what happens, I still have my parents' house to go back to.
-I just think with a bare minimum of security, there's more opportunity, more chances.
+I just think with a bare minimum of security, there's more opportunity and more chances.

 VICE: What do you do and how much do you make?

 Rachel: I work at a cardiology clinic managing their wellness department.
 I make $40K [$29,988 USD] a year.